-During Kasen’s turn he had a 4 and looking at the abacus after I entered the 4 beads (reminding him that all the white beads are five), he saw he needed a 6.
+During Kasen’s turn he had a 4 and looking at the abacus after I entered the 4 beads (reminding him that all the light colored beads are five), he saw he needed a 6.

 Unfortunately, the person he asked did not have a 6 to give him.
 In going to the dump he proceeded to pick up a 6, which was quite exciting for him.

 He laid the cards down because 4 and 6 make 10.